 Object implementations can be registered using a command-line interface (oadutil).
-There is also a VisiBroker ORB interface to the OAD, described in "IDL interface to the OAD" on page 287.
+There is also a VisiBroker ORB interface to the OAD, described in "IDL interface to the OAD".
 In each case, the repository ID, object name, the activation policy, and the executable program representing the implementation must be specified.